 The Farm wants to ensure all young people have the opportunity to become active members of society, improve their lives, prepare for their futures and fulfil their potential.

 Our Youth Clubs are free and we experience unprecedented demand for these spaces.
-In order to positively impact those that would most benefit from our Youth Clubs we are currently only accepting applications for young people who satisfy one or more of the criteria listed below:
+In order to positively impact those that would most benefit from our Youth Clubs we only accept waiting list requests for 11-13 year olds who satisfy two or more of the criteria listed below:

 - live in SE16